Willie Horton: Criminal activity and incarceration

+Horton, Wideman, and Pickett were convicted of armed robbery and murder in the first degree because they admitted to being present at the time of the crime and there was testimony from a witness who lived near the station that he saw a 1963 Chevrolet matching the description of Pickett's automobile fleeing the scene before he discovered the body of Joseph Fournier.
+The convicted were sentenced to life imprisonment without the possibility of parole.

+In 1972, Republican Governor Frank Sargent began the Massachusetts furlough program that provided 18-48 hours of home leave for incarcerated.
+The program was designed to promote good behavior among incarcerated populations and aid assimilation into the community after serving their sentences.
+During Michael Dukakis second term as governor, these programs and others reduced crime by 13.4% between 1982 and 1986.

 On June 6, 1986, Horton was released as part of a weekend furlough program but did not return.
 On April 3, 1987, in Oxon Hill, Maryland, Horton twice raped a woman after pistol-whipping, stabbing, binding, and gagging her fiancé.
 He then stole the car belonging to the man he had assaulted.
 He was later shot by Corporal Paul J. Lopez of the Prince George's County Police Department and captured by Corporal Yusuf A. Muhammad of the same department after a pursuit.
 On October 20, Horton was sentenced in Maryland to two consecutive life terms plus 85 years.
 The sentencing judge, Vincent J. Femia, refused to return Horton to Massachusetts, saying, "I'm not prepared to take the chance that Mr. Horton might again be furloughed or otherwise released.
 This man should never draw a breath of free air again."

 Legislative and political background

 Democratic presidential candidate Michael Dukakis was the governor of Massachusetts at the time of Horton's release.
 While he did not start the furlough program, he had supported it as a method of criminal rehabilitation.
 The state inmate furlough program, originally signed into law by Republican governor Francis Sargent in 1972, excluded convicted first-degree murderers.
 However, in 1973, the Massachusetts Supreme Judicial Court ruled that this right extended to first-degree murderers because the law specifically did not exclude them.
 The Massachusetts legislature quickly passed a bill prohibiting furloughs for such inmates.
 However, in 1976, Dukakis vetoed this bill, arguing it would "cut the heart out of efforts at inmate rehabilitation."

-The program remained in effect through the intervening term of Governor Edward J. King, and was abolished during Dukakis' final term of office on April 28, 1988, after Dukakis had decided to run for president.
+The program remained in effect through the intervening term of Governor Edward J. King, and was abolished during Dukakis's final term of office on April 28, 1988, after Dukakis had decided to run for president.
 This abolition occurred only after the Lawrence Eagle-Tribune had run 175 stories about the furlough program and won a Pulitzer Prize.